 Johnny is a ward of the state, a foster kid, and I volunteered to help him with school.
 I met him several months ago and something about him got to me.
 Underneath the low ball cap, loose button-down and shaggy hair was a very sweet kid who was trying his hardest to look tough.
 I promised him I’d keep track of his whereabouts and that I would see him at the following year’s meeting.

 As education stuff sometimes goes, I saw him well before that.
 I saw him a few weeks later.
 And a few weeks after that.
-And then, at an early summer meeting when I get a little feisty with his school and realized we didn’t yet have a complete school file on this kid.
+And then, at an early summer meeting when I got a little feisty with his school when we still didn’t have a complete school file on this kid.
 This kid has moved around so flipping much that we had to sit down with him over summer break, identify his past schools, and work on gathering years of his missing records.
 We didn’t even know how many credits this kid had.

 It is so frustrating, this child welfare system of ours.
 It is frustrating and overwhelming and full of huge, gaping holes.
 I can do this school stuff in my sleep.
 I can gather records, I can get summer programming, I can make sure this kid doesn’t slip through the educational cracks again.
 But in the back of my mind, I knew it wouldn’t be enough for him.
 I knew it.
 I’m like stitches to this kid’s bleeding hand while his aorta is rupturing.